-- o anonymous
+- anonymous

-- o not motivated by planning harm, e.g. motivated by business competition and a neighbour dispute
+- not motivated by planning harm, e.g., motivated by business competition and a neighbour dispute

-- o been subject of a previous complaint
+- been subject of a previous complaint

-- o otherwise inappropriate
+- otherwise inappropriate

 Only after establishing that there has been a breach of planning control will we undertake further investigations.
 Whilst some may require formal action, not all will be equally serious.
 We will carry out investigations thoroughly and accurately in accordance with the following priorities: